anagha-google/dataproc-labs/3-dataproc-gke/README.md

 In this lab, we will-
-1. Run the foundational setup for Dataproc - APIs, org policies, buckets, the network, subnet, Dataproc Persistent History Server
+1. Run the foundational setup for Dataproc - APIs, org policies, buckets, the network, subnet, (optional) Dataproc Persistent History Server, (optional) Dataproc Metastore Service
 2. Run the foundational setup for GKE
 3. Create a basic Dataproc on GKE cluster.
 4. Run a basic Spark application on it